kkufieta/CarND-Vehicle-Detection/writeup_template.md

 You can see how much more detailed the HOG features look when using `pixels_per_cell=(4,4)` instead of `pixels_per_cell=(8,8)`.

-Based on the images I plotted above and the values I received from my grid search, I decided that as a human I could distinguish cars with the HSV channel, and I found that both 4 and 8 pixels/cell would be useful to do so.
-I expected the classifier to do the same.
+Based on the images I plotted above and the values I received from my grid search, I decided to work with HSV and both 4 and 8 pixels/cell.
 I worked for 50 hours (not a joke) with various combinations, one of which was this one:

 * H-channel: 4 pixels/cells, 1 cell/block, 9 orientations
 * S-channel: 4 pixels/cells, 1 cell/block, 9 orientations